Edited October 22, 2019

 I love The Setup.
-If you haven’t read it before, it’s a simple blog that posts real nerdy interviews twice a week about the gadgets people use to get things done.
-In fact, I love it and the format so much that I decided to list my “tools of the trade” in the form of a self-interview right here.
+If you haven’t read it before, it’s a blog that posts real nerdy interviews twice a week about the gadgets people use to get things done.
+I love the format so much that I decided to list my “tools of the trade” in the form of a self-interview right here.

 Who are you, and what do you do?

-I’m a Project Manager working on Facebook’s Community Operations team in Menlo Park, California.
-In my spare time, I enjoy reading on my Kindle, going for long walks, and traveling.
+I’m a Project Manager working on Facebook’s Community Operations team in California.
+In my spare time, I enjoy reading on my Kindle, listening to podcasts while going on long walks, catching up on my TV shows, and spending time exploring the Bay Area.
 I’ve written on a bunch of tech blogs before my stint with Facebook, but I don’t quite find time for that anymore.

 What hardware do you use?

-My Amazon Echo usually wakes me up in the morning.
-I start my day with a generous serving of caffeine — preparing this typically features a Baratza Encore burr grinder and this JavaPresse Pour Over Dripper unless I’m in the mood for a French Press in which case I go with my trusty Bodum Chambord.
+My Fitbit usually wakes me up in the morning.
+I start my day with a generous serving of caffeine — preparing this typically features a Baratza Encore burr grinder and this JavaPresse Pour Over Dripper.

-When getting around, I carry an iPhone 8 and the Essential PH-1 mostly because I can’t bring myself to be entirely happy with either iOS or Android.
+When getting around, I carry an iPhone XS and a Pixel 3a mostly because I can’t bring myself to be entirely happy with either iOS or Android.
 I like to use the iPhone during the day at work since it doesn’t contain a lot of apps that tend to distract me and in the evenings, I put the iPhone away and almost exclusively use the Android phone when needed to maintain some sense of work-life balance.
-This combination has been working out okay although it can get tedious carrying two phones sometimes especially when traveling.
+This combination has been working out okay although it can get tedious carrying two phones especially when traveling.

-For reading, I own a Kindle Paperwhite and I love it!
+For reading, I use a Kindle Paperwhite and I love it!
 Of late, I’ve been devouring quite a few paperbacks but I always carry the Kindle on my travels in case I get done reading my current book.
+I’m also really getting into audio-books through Audible which I mostly consume using one of my smartphones or an Echo at home.

 I’m mostly plugged into a Bose QC35 when working and/or flying.
-It’s definitely a bit of an investment and despite buying with the full intention of returning within 30 days, I haven’t been able to bring myself to do it.
 I also use AirPods when I’m out and don’t exactly want full noise-cancellation — they’re surprisingly great for running and haven’t fallen off my ears yet.
-When I’m home looking for some background music, I turn to all my Echos and Spotify Connect to do the job.
+Both the QC35 and the AirPods are a few years old now and are starting to show their age especially with battery life, but I’m holding on to them for now.

 And what software?

-I travel often for work and use TripIt Pro pretty extensively.
+I use TripIt Pro pretty when traveling.
 The points tracking feature is quite nifty in keeping me sane while still being able to travel hack.

 What would be your dream setup?